docker/buildx/docs/reference/buildx_build.md

 ### <a name="ulimit"></a> Set ulimits (--ulimit)

-`--ulimit` is specified with a soft and hard limit as such:
+`--ulimit` overrides the default ulimits of build's containers when using `RUN` instructions and are specified with a soft and hard limit as such:
 `<type>=<soft limit>[:<hard limit>]`, for example:

 ```console